AlexanderEllis/blog/content/posts/simple-map-reduce.md

 ### Why is this good?

 Showing simple jobs for this can be boring, since they wouldn't be hard to do even by hand.
 It gets interesting when you're working with big, big numbers.
 What if there were more lines of the book?
+What if there were a hundred books?
 What if there were ten hundred?
 Ten hundred times more than that?
 What about ten hundred times more than *that*?
 And ten times more?
-That's more than there are people on Earth.
+That's more books than there are people on Earth.
 My computer does a lot for me, but it would take a long time to look through that many things!

 If you're working with a very large number of things, that's when breaking it up and giving it to the smaller computers works the best.
 MapReduce does the hard parts and lets you do just the two simple map and reduce parts, which lets you work on what you want to do and not worry about how exactly it gets done.